 Welcome the Return of ESSENCE Festival

-Back to Top of ListThis July 3-6, the ESSENCE Festival of Culture returns to New Orleans.
-Celebrating its 31st anniversary, the fest features performances each night and daytime activations with guest speakers throughout the festival dates.
-Oh, and don’t forget to show some love to or Black-owned businesses while you’re in town.
+Back to Top of ListThis July 3-5, the ESSENCE Festival of Culture returns to New Orleans.
+Enjoy free activities in the Convention Center during the day and ticketed concerts in the Superdome at night from Cardi B, Latto, Brandy & Monica, Patti LaBelle, and more.
+Oh, and don’t forget to show some love to our Black-owned businesses while you’re in town.
 Check out our Ultimate Guide to Essence Fest here.

 Explore More: